KILTprotocol/docs/docs/concepts/07_dip/05_dapp_developer.md

 ```

 :::info What's a base proof?
-A base proof is a cross-chain state proof, revealing the parts of a DID stored on the KILT blockchain.
+A base proof is a cross-chain state proof, revealing the parts of a DID Document stored on the KILT blockchain.
 :::

 The configuration for the base proof takes the following parameters: